-In addition to the University's general admission requirements, mechanical engineering transfer students may be accepted to the Faculty of Engineering provided they have a grade-point average of at least 2.0/4.0 in a minimum of 12 credits of transferable courses.
-The number of transfer credits is determined by the Department of Mechanical Engineering.
+In addition to the University's general admission requirements, mechanical engineering transfer students may be accepted to the Faculty of Engineering provided they satisfy the Department's and Faculty's requirements for transfer students.
+Transfer applicants should inquire about the relevant rules and regulations available in the Department.
+The number of transfer credits is determined by the Department of Mechanical Engineering according to the guidelines of the Faculty of Engineering.